Digital Credentials

 Thinkific certificates vs sertifier credentials

-Sertifier certificates offer various other benefits besides customization and verification, such as easy integration with third-party platforms like Thinkific, Zoom, Moodle, Zapier etc. Moreover, Sertifier provides several analytics tools that course creators can use to track the usage and engagement of their certificates.
+Sertifier certificates offer various other benefits besides customization and verification, such as integration with third-party platforms like Thinkific, Zoom, Moodle, and Zapier (the full list is on the integrations page).
+Sertifier also provides analytics tools that course creators can use to track the usage and engagement of their certificates.

 Best practices for issuing certificates